msorce/auto-collect-twitch-bonus/README.md

 # Auto collect channel points 🦥
-### a bookmarklet that will auto collect channel points when viewing a twitch channel
+### a bookmarklet that will automatically collect channel points when viewing a twitch channel so you don't have to!

 ### source code: https://github.com/msorce/auto-collect-twitch-bonus/blob/main/collect.js